 There are toilets, banks and ATMs available as you park up in the outlet shopping mall.
 You can also find these amenities inside the border crossing.

 Things to do in Downtown Tijuana

-Arrange the price beforehand.
+Once you are through into Mexico, you can catch a taxi to downtown Tijuana.
+My top tip here is arrange the price beforehand.
 We paid $5 each way, but be aware and don’t get ripped off.
-You could probably walk to downtown Tijuana via the footbridge but with the children and buggy I opted for an easy taxi ride.
+You could probably walk to downtown Tijuana via the footbridge, but with the children and buggy I opted for an easy taxi ride.

 However, if you explore the streets to the left and right of Revolution Street the shops are a little more traditional and they have more of a South American feel.
 On the right of Mariachi Square you can also find and visit the cathedral.

 The people in Tijuana were very generous and extremely friendly.
 One man taught our little girl how to say unicorn in Spanish, which was a lesson we all enjoyed, and a jewellery vendor in the most gorgeous little side street market gave her a kids dress-up ring with a bear on it.
 At this point I was a little bit embarrassed about how apprehensive I had been about coming to Tijuana.
 What part had I been so worried about?
 The people giving away free kids’ jewellery or the delightful street markets?

 We stopped at a 7/11 type place and got a hotdog and a coffee with the few Pesos we had left.
 Our nine month old had a little sleep in the buggy and we sat and listened to a table of people singing Mexican songs and playing the guitar.
 This was one of my favourite moments of the whole day.
 Coffee? check.
 Sleeping child?
 Check?
 Singing and a guitar?
 Check check!
 The whole thing was brilliantly unexpected.

 On our travels we also came across the Mexican Zebra, the statues that line Revolution Street and lots of amazing street art.